natecostello/van_two_point_oh/blog/2021-7-4-battery-interconnect-fab-trial/battery-interconnect-fab-trials.md

 	# source: [vecteezy]
 	# url: url
 ---
+**TLDR: We performed some fabrication trials of our series and parallel interconnects.
+We concluded that portions of the design were not able to fabricated.
+Based on these lessons we planned another design iteration.**<!--excerpt-->

 We laid out our plans and design for our battery interconnects in a [previous post](/blog/2021-6-26-battery-interconnect-design/battery-interconnect-design).
 Start there if you want some context.
 This is post is about the difference between theory and practice.
 Hah.